 - BD FACSAria Cell Sorter: This high capacity cell sorter fitted with fourteen fluorescent detectors, multi-well plate cell deposition option and aerosol management is ideally placed to fulfill the research needs of scientists requiring more routine multi parametric cell sorting.

 - BD FACSVantage SE DiVa Cell Sorter: comprises a three-laser, eight fluorescence detector system capable of sorting for routine applications such as surface markers and DNA binding dyes but also novel particle separations but utilizing nozzles with diameters up to 400um.
 These large nozzles facilitate the sorting of various neural cell populations that are in some cases, twice as large as those blood cell types that are typically sorted.

 - BD LSR II analyzing flow cytometer that can simultaneously detect as many as 18 fluorochromes, which are excited from four individual lasers (UV, 407, 488, 633nm).
 This instrument increases QBI's analytical capabilities by providing additional excitation wavelengths and making available some of the sorter time that is currently dedicated to analysis.

-- The Nanomaterials Centre has a focus on emerging nanomaterials research, including the synthesis and characterisation of nanomaterials in the three key areas of energy, environment and health.
-It is housed within the AIBN.
+- Focused on emerging nanomaterials research, including the synthesis and characterisation of nanomaterials

 The focus of the National Biologics Facility (NBF) is production of high-quality recombinant proteins in pre-clinical or clinical quantities.